Skip to main content

 Custom URL Links

-Custom Homepage URL: When a custom Homepage URL is configured, the MindLink icon in the top-left will redirect to the configured URL instead of to MindLink's default page.
+• When a custom Homepage URL is configured, the MindLink icon in the top-left will redirect to the configured URL instead of MindLink's default homepage.

-This new URL will be displayed within the MindLink client, rather than a new tab.
+• This new URL will be displayed within the MindLink client, in place of the default page, rather than a new tab.

 SfB Group Administration